moby/moby/docs/sources/reference/api/docker_io_accounts_api.md

 ### 1.6 Delete email address for a user

 `DELETE /api/v1.1/users/:username/emails/`

-:   Delete an email address from the specified user’s account.
-You
-    cannot delete a user’s primary email address.
+Delete an email address from the specified user's account.
+You cannot delete a user's primary email address.

     Json Parameters: